-The Connetquot Central School District World Language program offers courses in three languages: Spanish, French and Italian starting in the seventh (7th) grade.
+The Connetquot Central School District World Language program offers courses in three languages—Spanish, French and Italian—starting in the seventh (7th) grade.
 Students take the FLACS Checkpoint A Proficiency Examination at the end of the eighth grade.
-Students enrolled at Connetquot High School take the FLACS Checkpoint B Proficiency Examination at the end of level IV H or V instruction.
-Students have the opportunity to earn college credits through St. John's University College Advantage Program (Spanish, French and Italian) or the Syracuse university Project Advance program (Spanish only).
-Students whom accelerate in World Language courses also have the opportunity to become members of the Foreign Language Honor Society.
-This requires students to maintain a 90% or better for eight consecutive quarters , an overall average of 85% or better and have no failures.
+Students enrolled at Connetquot High School take the FLACS Checkpoint B Proficiency Examination at the end of level IV Honors or level V instruction.
+Students have the opportunity to earn college credits through St. John's University College Advantage Program (Spanish, French and Italian) or the Syracuse University Project Advance program (Spanish only).
+Students who accelerate in World Language courses also have the opportunity to become members of the Foreign Language Honor Society.
+This requires students to maintain a 90% or better for eight consecutive quarters, an overall average of 85% or better and have no failures.

 The Connetquot Central School District English as a New Language (ENL) program follows the New York State ENL Standards in order to provide our English language learners with outstanding instruction in the English language.
 ENL students are given an opportunity to have small group English instruction with a certified ESL instructor and, as they progress, they are placed into an integrated co-taught English class with an English teacher and ENL Teacher.
 Students are screened upon registration into the district and are given ENL instruction until they exit the program by achieving a grade of Commanding on the NYSESLAT examination in the spring.